 The Symbolic Life: Ancient Wisdom for a Modern World

 We moderns live on a thin crust of the earth.
 Go three miles up into the environment and one freeze; travel toward the earth’s middle less than a mile, and one succumbs to the warmth.
 We are liable for the absence of oxygen above and the molten rock under.
 Yet we often take existence on our thin little crust of the earth as a right so that its fragility seems transitory and perhaps even inappropriate.
-How did the ancients manipulate to survive, so we are now right here to ask this question?
-Carl Jung and his fans preserve that residing a symbolic life engenders an existence closer to the historical knowledge we as soon as known, long before we were born, a way of lifestyles that sustained a primitive people through ritual and culture and the sacred tales we call mythology.
-Jungian analyst and author J. Pittman McGehee said, “In an international that has lapsed into rational modernity, we have to reclaim the nonrational because of the fact.”
-The right news is that the symbolic existence can be determined in the present and has the greatest capability of creating that stability that is necessary for concord and contentedness with ourselves and others.
-So, how do you start to live the symbolic life?
-Many of you will be doing it now; however, do not think about it.
-Nevertheless, I suggest eight approaches of growing a more potent focus of what you’re already doing.
+How did the ancients manipulate to survive, so we are now here to ask this question?
+Carl Jung and his fans preserve that residing in a symbolic life engenders an existence closer to the historical knowledge we soon know, long before we were born, a way of lifestyle that sustained primitive people through ritual and culture and the sacred tales we call mythology.

 First, be conscious of your participation in rituals.

-What topics do us nowadays?
-Is it best what motive defines, or can the nonrational be crucial in taking the time to stay within subculture or go through the motions of symbolic conduct?
-In our places of worship, do we sincerely notice the icons and logos of our ideals?
-Do we mild candles, stand, kneel, stroll, chant, go ourselves, accept the wafer and wine as the frame and blood of Christ?
-Outside of faith, a vital system in our culture, we have our personal ritualistic celebrations and holiday traditions.
-We make toasts to every other’s health and happiness; we placed money below a child’s pillow in exchange for lost babyhood, and we mild candles for another 12 months of existence.
-We baptize our infants and communicants, and we have a good time coming of age with conventional ceremonies from bat mitzvahs to Eagle Scouts.
-Every season gives a possibility to engage in time commemorated, routine occasions that solidify in our memory the procedure, the stairs we take that we look forward to re-enacting.
-Our calendars are replete with a full year of special days–President’s Day, Martin Luther King Day, Valentine’s Day, all the days surrounding Lent and Easter, Memorial Day, July 4th, Labor Day, Holloween, Thanksgiving, Christmas, and New Year’s, and all of the vacations on the Jewish, Orthodox, Chinese, and multiethnic calendars that richly beautify our lives.
+We baptize our infants and communicants and have a good time coming of age with conventional ceremonies from bat mitzvahs to Eagle Scouts.
+Every season allows us to engage in time-commemorated, routine occasions that solidify in our memory the procedure and the stairs we take that we look forward to re-enacting.
+Our calendars are packed with a full year of special days–President’s Day, Martin Luther King Day, Valentine’s Day, all the days surrounding Lent and Easter, Memorial Day, July 4th, Labor Day, Holloween, Thanksgiving, Christmas, and New Year’s, and all of the vacations on the Jewish, Orthodox, Chinese, and multiethnic calendars that richly beautify our lives.
 We are a society brimming with commemorations and festive observances, which have elevated us to ritualistic lifestyles.

 Second, think of sharing food with humans as sacramental.

-Breaking bread with others has turned out to be an expression extra than its literal which means, bread symbolizing from ancient instances the meals of the frame and soul, the bread of existence.
+Breaking bread with others has turned out to be an expression more than its literal, which means bread symbolizes from ancient instances the meals of the frame and soul, the bread of existence.
 It isn’t coincidental that the breaking of bread happens in sacramental sharing and communion.
-In John 6:35, Christ is called “the bread of lifestyles,” and in Luke 22:19, bread is called “the body of Christ.”
+In John 6:35, Christ is called “the bread of lifestyles,” in Luke 22:19, bread is called “the body of Christ.”
+Loaves of bread percentage their existence-awakening properties with corn, which depicts fruitfulness and abundance, especially in Greek myths.
+Corn is the emblem of Demeter, who withholds the earth’s lot from humanity while her daughter Persephone dutifully descends to Hades during the autumn and winter months.
+No other fantasy expresses existence/dying/rebirth quite aptly as the tale of Demeter, the Greek goddess of grain.

 Third, take pictures and study them often.